honeycombio/opentelemetry-collector-workshop/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/honeycombio/opentelemetry-collector-workshop/tree/wip.alayshia)
 ### Usage

-To utilize the environment, you will need to setup up an environment variable for your _API Key_.
+To utilize the environment, you will need to setup up an environment variable for your _API Key_ and have access to the gitpod.

 ### Environment Variables